-Years of Service Biweekly Accrual Rate Approximate Number Annual Days
+Years of Service Biweekly Accrual Rate

-During first 3 years 3.1 hours 10
+During first 3 years 3.1 hours

-After completion of 3 years 4.6 hours 15
+After completion of 3 years 4.6 hours

-After completion of 6 years 5.5 hours 18
+After completion of 6 years 5.5 hours

-After completion of 9 years 5.8 hours 19
+After completion of 9 years 5.8 hours

-After completion of 10 years 6.2 hours 20
+After completion of 10 years 6.2 hours

-After completion of 11 years 6.5 hours 21
+After completion of 11 years 6.5 hours

-After completion of 12 years 6.8 hours 22
+After completion of 12 years 6.8 hours

-After completion of 13 years 7.1 hours 23
+After completion of 13 years 7.1 hours

-After completion of 14 years 7.4 hours 24
+After completion of 14 years 7.4 hours

-After completion of 15 years 7.7 hours 25
+After completion of 15 years 7.7 hours

-eight-hour day

-c.
-Employees may accumulate vacation to a maximum of 400 hours on an accrual date.
+- c.
+Employees may accumulate vacation to a maximum of 400 hours on an accrual date. - d.

-d.
 Consistent with the requirements of the department as determined by the appointing authority, accrued vacation time may be taken by employees as soon as it is accrued (even during the first six [6] months of County service).
 After six (6) months from the date of hire, the procedure as set forth in Subsections e. and f. shall apply.
 Reinstated employees may use accrued vacation during the first six (6) months of service, subject to the needs of the department.
-Employees who separate or are terminated from County service or who take military leave in excess of one hundred eighty (180) days shall be paid the monetary value of their full terminal vacation.
+Employees who separate or are terminated from County service or who take military leave in excess of one hundred eighty (180) days shall be paid the monetary value of their full terminal vacation. - e.

-e.
 Whenever possible, vacations shall be granted at the time requested by the employees.
-In order to avoid undue disruption of work activities or to minimize conflicts with other employees' vacations, the appointing authority may place reasonable seasonal or other restrictions on the use of accrued vacation.
+In order to avoid undue disruption of work activities or to minimize conflicts with other employees' vacations, the appointing authority may place reasonable seasonal or other restrictions on the use of accrued vacation. - f.
+Vacation Cash-in: Attorneys can "cash-in" up to forty (40) hours/year vacation after ten (10) years of service and 240 hours accrued vacation.